-- Use Something Else - If the first two substitutes aren't possible, you can often substitute full-fat plain yogurt for buttermilk to get the same flavor.
+- Use Something Else - If the first two buttermilk substitutions aren't possible, you can often substitute full-fat plain yogurt for buttermilk to get the same flavor.
 There's no hard rule on this so you'll have to risk a little trial and error.

 Frequently Asked Questions About Buttermilk

 How Do I Store Buttermilk?
 How Long Does Buttermilk Last?

 Buttermilk, if not open yet, often has a long shelf life, if kept refrigerated.
 You can generally use it well past the labeled expiration date too.
 Once opened, it will be good for up to 14 days in the fridge.
 Use your buttermilk until it goes bad.
 You'll know it's bad because it will be chunky or possibly moldy.